The Glories Of Srivasa Pandita

 An Excerpt of His Glories

 Badger, Jun 1st, 2002

-[June 25, 2011 (in America) is the disappearance day of Srivasa Thakura, who is the intimate associate of Sri Caitanya Mahaprabhu, and who is Sri Narada Muni in krsna-lila.
+[April 1, 2016 (in India) is the appearance day of Srivasa Thakura, who is the intimate associate of Sri Caitanya Mahaprabhu, and who is Sri Narada Muni in krsna-lila.
 Srila Gurudeva spoke on a drop of his glory on June 1st, 2002, and we are enclosing his words of wisdom herein.
-The main topic of Srila Gurudeva's class was the subject of ruci, or taste for krsna-bhajana, and he gave Srivasa Thakura as an example of a pure devotee who had no taste in material affection due to his taste for bhajana:]
+The main topic of Srila Gurudeva's class was the subject of ruci, or taste for krsna-bhajana, and he gave Srivasa Thakura as an example of a pure devotee who had no taste in material affection due to his taste for bhajana, listen here:]

 Vamsi dasa Babaji was always in a mood of intimacy with Caitanya Mahaprabhu.
 You, on the other hand, are always engaged in maintaining your life.
 Sometimes business is very good, and you think, "Oh, this is very good."
 And sometimes it is down and you think, "What to do?
 What to do?
 What to do?"
 You forget to chant and you forget to worship.
 This is not ruci (taste for bhakti).
 If you are in the stage of ruci, all items for your maintenance will come to you automatically.
 If anything is not coming for your maintenance, like money, food, or anything else, you will not worry.